xinwenfu/GenCyber/KeepItSimple/README.md

 network and computers to test if anything is not secure.

 Here are a few concepts, confidentiality, integrity and availability (CIA).
 What is confidentiality?
-It means you don't want your secret messages to be known to other people.
+It means you don't want your secret messages to be known by other people.
-For example, encryption encrypts ypur messages and provides confidentiality.
+For example, encryption algorithms encrypt ypur messages and provide confidentiality.
 What is integrity?
-integrity means if somebody changes your files you should be able to find they are changed.
+integrity means if somebody changes your files, you should be able to find they are changed.
-Availability means when you
-actually want to use a service, it should be up, running and providing the service.
+Availability means when you want to use a service, it should be up running and providing the service.

-Penetration testing help achieve CIA.
+Penetration testing helps achieve CIA.
 It will identify vulnerabilities, which may impact the CIA.
-That's why we need such tool.
+That's why we need such a tool.

 ### Design Choices
-The problem is how you can implement the tool?
+How can you implement the tool?
 Here are three options:
 - Programing a tool
 - Using Metasploit
 - Using Armitage

 ### Method 1.
 Programing a Tool
 You are a programming guru.
-You tell your customer: It's easy; just use python to program a tool?
-Here are the programming documents.
+You tell your customer: It's easy; just use python to program a tool.
+Here are the programming documents and tutorials.
-So you sell you this brochure on how to program a penetration testing tool.
+So you sell manuals on how to program a penetration testing tool.

-Below is example Python code attacking our vulnerable chat server.
+Below is an example Python program attacking our vulnerable chat server.
-If it succeeds, vchat is not patched and vulerable.
+If it succeeds, we know *vchat* is not patched and vulerable.
-So the code is kind of a testing tool.
+So the program is kind of a penetration testing tool.
-To program the Python code, you need know general Python, socket library, struct library, the vulnerability and how to use a metasploit tool called msfvenom to generate the malware code.
+To program the Python code, you need to know general Python programming knowledge, socket library, struct library, deep undertstanding of the vulnerability of *vchat* and how to use a *Metasploit* tool called *msfvenom* to generate malware code.
 The code has heavy comments.
 You can read it to have an idea of such programming.

 ```
 # To receive the reverse shell, run the following command at another terminal